 Card Interaction examines how tarot cards relate to one another within a spread.
 Sequence, position, and proximity influence interpretation, allowing meaning to develop through structured relationships.

-Tarotology works by examining how tarot cards function within a structured system of imagery and archetypal relationships.
-Rather than assigning meaning to individual cards in isolation, it studies the sequence, placement, and interaction of cards to understand how meaning is formed across the entire spread.
+Tarotology works by examining how tarot cards function within structured systems of imagery, archetypal symbolism, spread configuration, sequence, placement, and interpretive context.
+Rather than assigning meaning to individual cards in isolation, Tarotology studies how cards interact through position, order, contrast, repetition, surrounding cards, and the broader framework of the spread.

 The foundational layer identifies the individual tarot cards present within a spread and establishes their role as distinct symbolic units within the overall configuration.